What are the “Waste Technologies”?

 What Does This Mean to the Average Person?

-As taxpayers you are increasingly paying in your rates for the Waste Treatment Technologies and Processes described in this web site, which are being used in your area to dispose of your waste.
+As taxpayers you are increasingly paying in your rates for the Waste Treatment Technologies and Processes described on this website, which are being used in your area to dispose of your waste.

 Who Will Find This Website Useful?

-Anyone interested in waste disposal and the waste technologies such as:
+Anyone interested in waste management and waste technologies such as:

 - Citizens who have such waste facilities in the locality